anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

     <img width="600" src="/static/images/mlops/monitoring/outliers.png">
 </div>

 Unfortunately, it's not very easy to detect outliers because it's hard to constitute the criteria for an outlier.
 Therefore the outlier detection task is typically unsupervised and requires a stochastic streaming algorithm to identify potential outliers.
 Luckily, there are several powerful libraries such as [PyOD](https://pyod.readthedocs.io/en/latest/){:target="_blank"}, [Alibi Detect](https://docs.seldon.io/projects/alibi-detect/en/latest/){:target="_blank"}, [WhyLogs](https://whylogs.readthedocs.io/en/latest/){:target="_blank"} (uses [Apache DataSketches](https://datasketches.apache.org/){:target="_blank"}), etc. that offer a suite of outlier detection functionality (largely for tabular and image data for now).
-We can use these packages with our [pipelines](pipelines.md){:target="_blank"} or even [Kafka](https://kafka.apache.org/){:target="_blank"} data streams to continuously monitor for outliers.

 Typically, outlier detection algorithms fit (ex. via reconstruction) to the training set to understand what normal data looks like and then we can use a threshold to predict outliers.
 If we have a small labeled dataset with outliers, we can empirically choose our threshold but if not, we can choose some reasonable tolerance.